FAQ Travel Insurance

 Please read the following in detail very carefully.

 Most hazardous pursuits such as tandem skydiving, bungee jumping, scuba diving, white water rafting, horse riding, surfing, windsurfing and trekking can be covered on these policies (subject to payment of the appropriate additional premium where applicable and to individual terms and conditions).
+Long Stay policies only cover Leisure sports as standard.
+If you require cover for Action or Action Plus sports on a Long Stay policy, we need to request cover from our underwriters.
+If they agree cover, additional cost and conditions will apply.

 Can I extend the duration of my insurance, after I have commenced travelling?